 Precisely because the monument underwent many interventions and additions over time, its painted decoration dates back to various periods.
 Thus, in addition to the first phase of wall painting, which has been dated to the 12th century, layers of paintings from the 13th, 14th and 15th centuries have been identified.
 Today we are not in a position to evaluate these wall paintings, since they were already in poor condition from the beginning of the century.

 However, the existence of the funeral portraits of the 14th and 15th centuries alone is certainly of particular interest.
 Also, according to the dedication of the church, a cycle of scenes with the protagonists of the Virgin Mary's parents, Joachim and Anna, is also found in the wall paintings.
-The depiction of their death is a rare composition for the data of Byzantine art.
+The depiction of their death is a rare composition for Byzantine art.
 Apart from this, however, it contributes to the view of the funerary use of the monument and is harmoniously combined with the funeral portraits.